-While we are on the subject, avoid dramas (they are too boring), make your lead protagonist female (woman make the ‘movie viewing’ decisions more often than men), and despite what many screenwriting books suggest, do keep your script ‘budget-oriented’.
+While we are on the subject, avoid dramas (they are too boring).
+Make your lead protagonist female (woman make the ‘movie viewing’ decisions more often than men), and despite what many screenwriting books suggest, keep your script budget-oriented.

 A Great Screenwriter Follows Principles, Not Trends

 There will always be a new ‘it’ genre or trend, which it seems all the Studios are following.
 I’m sure you’ve noticed the zombie films and reboots?
 But trends come and go, some much quicker than others.
 But the principles stay the same.

 Writing on Principle means focusing on genres that are consistently and reliably selling.
 In my book, Writing for the Green Light, I refer to these as ‘Gold-Mine Genre Types.’
 Is FOX hell-bent on Vampires this season?
 Great, let them focus on that and you stick true to your reliable Family title or modestly budgeted Action film.

 Is Paramount investing heavily into paranormal-themed content this summer?
 Let them.
 Don’t veer off course just because the studios make a new decisions.
 Stick true to your reliable genres (Family, Action, and Female-Driven thrillers), and you stand a much better shot of giving indie Hollywood what it needs to stay in business.